marxin/texi2rst-generated/sphinx/gcc/known-causes-of-trouble-with-gcc/incompatibilities-of-gcc.rst

   will produce output ``"a"`` regardless of what the argument :samp:`{a}` is.

-  .. index:: setjmp incompatibilities

-  .. index:: longjmp incompatibilities
+  .. index:: setjmp incompatibilities, longjmp incompatibilities

 * When you use ``setjmp`` and ``longjmp``, the only automatic variables guaranteed to remain valid are those declared